Temples & Shrines

 Kurobe Gorge Railway Thrill ride along bridges suspended over the dramatic Kurobe Gorge.

-Resort Shirakami Sightseeing train on the Gonō line, which hugs the rugged northern coast between Akita and Aomori.
+Resort Shirakami Stylish sightseeing train hugging the rugged northern coast between Akita and Aomori.

 Sunrise Seto/Izumo Japan's last, old-school sleeper train travels from Tokyo to Takamatsu and Izumo.